Energy Transparency Index of Ukraine

 - "Reporting": transparency of corporate financial statements and auditor reports, management reports, disclosure of non-financial information, payments to the government, information regarding corporate governance and final beneficiaries;

-The chart demonstrates the level of Ukraine's energy sector transparency by categories of the Index and allows assessing the progress by respective dimensions (you can select up to three years in the filter).
+The chart demonstrates the level of Ukraine's energy sector transparency by categories of the Index and allows progress tracking (you can select up to three years in the filter).

 Transparency by subcategory

-To provide a deeper understanding of Ukraine's energy sector transparency, the indicators of Index categories were grouped into subcategories.
+To provide a deeper understanding of Ukraine's energy sector transparency, the indicators of the Index's categories are grouped into subcategories.
 It allows to see a detailed picture and more clearly identify gaps.

-The chart below demonstrates transparency scores of subcategories relating to eight categories of the Index.
+The chart below demonstrates transparency scores for 24 subcategories comprising eight categories of the Index.

 Transparency by energy market